react-static/react-static/docs/plugins/browser-api.md

 ## `Root`

-Replace or decorate the Root component used in React Static.
+Decorate the Root component used in React Static.

 #### Props